loneicewolf/Gentoo-Install/README.md

 # Gentoo-Install

+- note: `grammar errors will be present.` some of them intentional to add humor

-Notes and sheets abotu Gentoo installations; common pitfalls and problems encountered
+Notes and sheets about Gentoo installations; common pitfalls and problems encountered